 To get clarity on what’s most important to you (what motivates you), make time to do this exercise on Values Clarification.

+Another exercise to try is waiting.
 For a whole hour, every time someone speaks to you wait 20 full seconds (this will seem like an eternity to most) before responding.
-This gives the other person an opportunity to feel as though he has the ‘floor’ and is therefore the focus at that moment, AND it gives you a chance to really allow what’s been said to sink in.
+This exercise gives the other person an opportunity to feel as though he has the ‘floor’ and is, therefore, the focus at that moment, and it gives you a chance to really allow what’s been said to sink in.
 You’ve interrupted your ‘auto response’ mode and allowed what has been said to truly be heard, hang there in the air, and be processed in your brain so that you can actually respond to the person and not to your own need to be heard or recognized.
 Make sense?

 These exercises can be challenging but fun, and they take only brief moments to practice.
 Simple strategies like this become tremendous tools for lifelong success.